 Dr. Alissa Grover adjusts dogs, cats, and horses most commonly but can also adjust cattle, goats, sheep, donkeys, deer, rabbits, birds, and other wildlife.

 Services available with veterinary referral only.
 Dr. Grover is a chiropractic physician, licensed in the care of humans and certified in the care of animals.
 She has had extensive training in animal chiropractic.
 Dr. Grover is NOT a veterinarian, and cannot take responsibility for the primary care of animals.
-If you are interested in animal chiropractic care for your pet, Dr. Grover has procedures for requesting a referral from your primary veterinarian.
-Contact her for more information, and please book in advance so the necessary referral can be obtained.

 American Veterinary Chiropractic Association